 How do a get the most miles from my Tires?

 Always be sure to maintain the proper inflation for safety, performance and longevity.

 Buy four matching tires, for the most part.
 Some rear-wheel-drive cars can get by with just rear snows, but front-wheel-drive cars should never have snows up front and non-snows out back.
 The inconsistency in grip during braking can cause the tail end to slide out of the driver's control.
 All-wheel-drive vehicles require four tires as well.

 When purchasing a set of snow tires try to pick up an extra set of wheels on which the rubber can be mounted.
 Not having to mount/dismount tires each season saves time and maximizes tire life.
-Often your dealer will sell a reasonably priced set of steel wheel to match the snow tires.
+Ask Brown Motors Parts experts for a reasonably priced set of steel wheels to match the snow tires.top

 What Tires do I need for different seasons?